parob/graphql-api/docs_md/advanced.md

 # Advanced Topics

-This section covers some of the more advanced features of `graphql-api`, including middleware, directives, and Relay support.
+This section covers some of the more advanced features of `graphql-api`, including middleware, error handling, resolver context, directives, and Relay support.

 ## Middleware